davidk003/Terraria-Biome-Dataset-Collector/README.md

 - Keep a fixed game resolution during a capture session.
 - Use `/dataset status` to monitor per-biome class balance.
+- If you manually delete bad/boundary images, run `/dataset sync` afterward to keep `captures.csv` aligned with disk.
 - Prefer multiple worlds and times of day for diversity.
 - Avoid very fast intervals if your machine starts stuttering.